Retailers aren't waiting for Black Friday to get busy.

 HP 15t laptop with Intel Core i7 for $500 ($740 off)

-This deal is worth a look -- after HP reveals the full specifications of the model on offer.
+This deal should be worth a look -- after HP reveals the full specifications of the model on offer.
 The 15t touchscreen laptop comes in a wide variety of configurations.
 This one features a seventh-gen Intel Core i7 CPU but the RAM and storage options remain unknown.

 HP Pavilion gaming laptop with Nvidia GTX 1050Ti for $600 ($230 off)

-Walmart has solid $200+ markdown a 15.6-inch laptop from HP.
-You get a respectable collection of entry-level gaming components including an Nvidia GeForce GTX 1050Ti GPU.
+Walmart has solid $200+ markdown on a 15.6-inch laptop from HP.
+You get a respectable collection of entry-level gaming components, including an Nvidia GeForce GTX 1050Ti GPU.

 Lenovo Flex 5 with Intel Core i5 and 1T hard drive for $500 ($300 off)